How to look after your Jewellery

 3. Cleaning your jewellery

 Different jewellery will need to be cleaned in different ways, so be aware of the types of metal, stones and materials you have.
 All jewellery should be cleaned after use to remove chemicals that we all use.
-These include perfume, hairspray, moisturiser and makeup.
-Also, it’s important to remove jewellery before showering or swimming.
-Freshwater pearls are an organic material so they really don’t like chemicals.
-Use a soft damp cloth to gently wipe your pearls to remove any dirt.
-Gold and silver jewellery is best wiped with a soft clean cloth.
+These will include perfume, hairspray, moisturiser and makeup.
+Do not put spray perfume or apply moisturisers on the areas that you will be wearing your jewellery.

 4. Enjoy wearing your jewellery!